Blosc/c-blosc/README.rst

   Snappy compression, fixing typos and improving docs and the plotting script.

-* Thibault North contributed a way to call Blosc from different threads in a safe way.
+* Thibault North, with ideas from Oscar Villellas, contributed a way to call Blosc from different threads in a safe way.

-* The CMake support was initially contributed by Thibault North, Antonio Valentino and Mark Wiebe.
+* The CMake support was initially contributed by Thibault North, and Antonio Valentino and Mark Wiebe made great enhancements to it.

 ----